openstack/taskflow/doc/source/arguments_and_results.rst

 * if task is being reverted because it failed (an exception was raised from its
   |task.execute| method), ``result`` value is instance of
-  :py:class:`taskflow.utils.misc.Failure` object that holds exception information;
+  :py:class:`taskflow.failure.Failure` object that holds exception information;

 * if task is being reverted because some other task failed, and this task finished successfully, ``result`` value is task result fetched from storage: